 The state of the system builds a unimodal system by analyzing speech in blocks of 10-30 ms with shift of half the block size.
 The MFCC are used as feature vectors extracted from each of the blocks.
 The MFCCs from the training or enrolment data are modeled using Vector Quantization (VQ) and Gaussian Mixture Modeling (GMM) technique [12].
 The MFCCs from the testing or verification data are compared with respective model to validate the identity claim of the speaker.
 The MFCCs represent mainly the vocal tract aspect of speaker information and hence take care of only physiological aspect of speech biometric feature.
-Another important physiological aspect contributing significantly to speaker characteristics is the excitation source [13].
-A speech signal is obtained by the convolution of vocal parameters v(n) and excitation parameters x(n) given by equation (3.1).
+Another important physiological aspect contributing significantly to speaker characteristics is the excitation parameters x(n) given by equation (3.1).
 We can not separate these parameters in time domain.
 Hence we go for Cepstral domain.
-The Cepstral analysis used for separating the vocal tract parameter v(n) and excitation parameters v(n), from speech signal v(n).
+The Cepstral analysis used for separating the vocal tract parameter v(n) and excitation parameters x(n), from speech signal s(n).

-$$s(n) = v(n) \cdot x(n) \tag{3.1}$$
+$$s(n) = v(n) \cdot x(n)$$ (3.1)